History of Methane Regulation

 In 2009, the EPA published an Endangerment Finding, identifying the six GHG’s as public health threats and allowing the EPA to regulate GHG sources for the public welfare.
 These gases are: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
 These findings led to the EPA’s first GHG standards for vehicles (which excludes methane), set in 2010.

 In 2016, the Nation’s first Federal methane regulations, in the form of New Source Performance Standards (NSPS), were adopted, establishing BLM oversight of methane emissions on public and tribal lands, primarily affecting the gas and oil industries.
 The Methane Waste Prevention Rule, also called the Venting and Flaring Rule, has been the subject of much legal debate, having been revised in 2018, with revisions being overturned/vacated in 2020, and being again upheld in 2021 by a Congressional Review Act resolution.
 An Executive Order by President Biden in early 2021 fueled congressional action.
-The legal debate over methane emissions is far from over.

 Further Reading